Excerpts from Jim Conrad's

 Sunday morning Andrés brought me some tamales wrapped in our banana leaf sections.
 Tamales are pillow-like packages of cooked corn stuffed with various ingredients.
 Mine were filled with a bean/tomato mix and wrapped in spicy leaves of Piper auritum, sometimes called Hoja Santa but here called Mu-mu.
 Then the Mu-mu package was wrapped in sheets of our banana leaves.
 During steaming the green Mu-mu leaf softens and blends with the corn package so I just bit through the Mu-mu as if it weren't there.
 The tamale was delicious and the Mu-mu flavor was a nice touch.
 You can see my tamale, green banana leaf at the left in the picture, the Mu-mu-encased tamale at the right, below:

-The picture above and to the right shows a stalk of ripening bananas.
+The picture above shows a stalk of ripening bananas.
 Or, more technically, it shows a drooping, spike-type cluster of flowers, or inflorescence, with female ovaries maturing into bananas at the base of the spike (top in the picture) and male flowers subtended by broad, colored bracts at the spike's tip (bottom in the picture).

 Above you can see a male flower.
 The flat, long item with powdery lines along its margins, extending from the center of my thumbnail, is a stamen.
 The powdery lines are pollen issuing from elongate anther sacs along the anther's margins.
 The blunt, yellow-tipped thing below that is a sterile staminode, probably evolved to give pollinators something to hold onto as they pull themselves into the flowers' throats dusting themselves with pollen.